symonk/browzer/README.rst

             find(ById("b_results")).should_be(Visible).should_contain(Text("My Search"))

-For those building more robust automation frameworks around their applications, here is an example harnessing Page Objects:
+For those building more robust automation frameworks around their applications, here is an example harnessing Pages:

 .. code-block:: python